sea-sol/solana-copytrading-bot/README.md

 - ### Make Copy transaction:

-  Using pumpfun program id and raydium module you can make copy trasaction.
+  Using program id and raydium module you can make copy trasaction.
   [Andrii](https://t.me/andrisol)